loopilla/articapiserver/README.md

 ./test.sh
 ``

 This going to run the tests apart from the app in an independent thread.
 So for tests you don't need to have a running application.
+Tried to mock a lot, but ...

+I have attached a Postman collection file:
+  ArticAPI.postman_collection.json

+If you import it into Postman you can run the requests.

+First signin, this will results a token: Bearer ....
+You should set this token into the collection's token variable, because all guarded endpoint is refering to it in the request header/authorization property.

 # Notes
-As the artworks are not stored on the app side, I did not set up relation between the user and the purchase for the sake of simplicity.
+ - As the artworks are not stored on the app side.
+ - Yeah, I have ran into problem to mock the objection's QueryBuilder<..> class for testing, so I will work it out.